gonzalovaldenebro/NaturalLanguageProcessing-Portfolio/Part 4 - Lexical Syntax and Semantics/Project/README.md

 <img src="https://github.com/gonzalovaldenebro/NaturalLanguageProcessing-Portfolio/blob/main/Part%204%20-%20Lexical%20Syntax%20and%20Semantics/Project/Images/3.png" alt="Alt text" width="600"/>

 #### 5. Analyzing Text
 After tagging words, you can click the "Compare" button to view the model's analysis of the input text.
-The colored text represents different POS tags.
+You can use this to compare your analysis and what is the correct grammar tag for each certain word.

 <img src="https://github.com/gonzalovaldenebro/NaturalLanguageProcessing-Portfolio/blob/main/Part%204%20-%20Lexical%20Syntax%20and%20Semantics/Project/Images/5.png" alt="Alt text" width="600"/>